 Novice oarsmen enjoy a busy social calendar during the year.
-Boat Ball is enjoyed annually with our sister club DULBC, and Christmas Commons marks the end of the Michaelmas Term with great celebration of boat club tradition.
+Boat Ball is enjoyed annually with our sister club DULBC, and Christmas Commons marks the end of the Michaelmas Term.
 During the Hilary and Trinity Terms our boathouse plays host to various social events, most notably the Trial VIII’s supper in February and Trinity Regatta in May.

 Highlights of the novice year include the prestigious Colours Boat Race, contested between Trinity and UCD along the quays of Dublin, University Championships at the National Rowing Centre, the London Metropolitan Regatta at Eton Dorney and the National Championship Regatta in July.